usnistgov/cyrsoxs/docs/RUN.md

              "Energy":6}
 ```

-This basically  says that the `0` column of the opticalConstants file corresponds to `BetaPara` , 1
+This  says that the `0` column of the opticalConstants file corresponds to `BetaPara` , 1
 corresponds to `BetaPerp` and so on.

 The python script can be ran directly by: